Multilevel-NN/torchbraid/README.md

 ## Build torchbraid (pip):

 1. Optional: create a new virtual environment

    `python -m venv pip-test`
    `source pip-test/bin/activate`

-1. Install using pip from torchbraid directory
+1. Install using pip.
+From inside torchbraid directory, do
   `pip install .`

     If a development environment is desired, do
     `pip install -e .`
     Then all changes in the .py files are directly applicable in the installation.
 Changes to .pyx files require a re-installation.

 1. Run unit tests (may need to install tox)
   `tox`

 1. Test run
  `cd examples/mnist/`
  `python download.py`
  `mpirun -n 2 python main.py`